-In the past month, I have learned so much about relationships whether it is romantic or friendship.
+In the past month, I have learned so much about relationships whether it is romantic or friendly.
 I finally realize why people keep falling in love despite the inevitable pain.
 It feels so good to love and to be loved.
-From my experience or lack thereof, it is the feeling of loneliness that has pushed me to seek a romantic relationship.
+From my experience or the lack thereof, it is the feeling of loneliness that has pushed me to seek a romantic relationship.
 Living away from my parents has created a void in my life, I could no longer feel unconditional love and comfort.
 When I lived with my parents I did not have the desire to seek love from anyone else because I was fulfilled by their love.
 My parents did not limit me from pursuing a romantic relationship in any way but I just did not really have an interest in anyone and it was not my priority at the time to be involved in a romantic relationship.
 Now, that I am living without them, I have been seeking someone to fill the void.
 Consequently, I have put considerable effort into trying to make things work but unfortunately it did not pay off.
 Now I am having to deal with the aftermath of getting myself back on track.

 Interestingly enough, I came to re-discover the reason why I was never in a romantic relationship.
 Firstly, I have never been motivated to have a romantic relationship.
 Secondly, I have always prioritized my career goals over all else.
 Lastly, human relationships are emotionally difficult.
 My work has never disappointed me, but people do.